Skip to main content

 Fail immediately on FailCode?

-This field is used in conjunction with the MCP Job Details field, Fail Code.
+This field works in conjunction with the MCP Job Details field, Fail Code.

 • If N, the job will be reported as Failed when the job completes.
 A Fail Reset match resets the JOB TO BE FAILED flag to "N".